gdsbook/book/notebooks/12_feature_engineering.md

 ## Conclusion

 Feature engineering is a powerful way to enrich your data and make the most out of them.
 It is often within reach whether you are able to mix in auxilliary data or not.
-At a minimum, it only requires that new variables are constructed from your existing data; however if you have access to more data, spatial feature engineering provides the *ultimate linkage key*, a flexible and powerful tool with which you can unlock the value held in many *other* datasets that you may have access to even if they are not obviously connected to your own.
+At a minimum, it only requires that new variables are constructed from your existing data; however, if you have access to more data, spatial feature engineering provides the *ultimate linkage key*, a flexible and powerful tool with which you can unlock the value held in many *other* datasets that you may have access to even if they are not obviously connected to your own.

 We have structured all the approaches presented in this chapter along two main groups: those which allow you to augment a given dataset, which we have termed _map synthesis_; and those that enable connecting disparate datasets through space.
 In both cases, each operation involved in feature engineering, such as determining what the average value is in the area near each observation or identifying whether observations exist as part of a "cluster", are relatively simple operations.
 As building blocks that may be combined with each other, they build large, rich, and useful datasets that can be used directly in your existing methods of analysis.

 Beyond feature engineering, statistical techniques we discuss in this book (particularly in Chapters [10](10_clustering_and_regionalization) and [11](11_regression)) can leverage spatial structure *directly* during learning/inference.
 These techniques allow you to embed space in non-spatial models to make them "geography aware".
-Furthermore, the techniques in this chapter (and the methods that extend upon them) are immediately useful for most practicing data scientists, and can be integrated into nearly any analytical method or approach.
+Furthermore, the techniques in this chapter (and the methods that extend upon them) are immediately useful for most practicing data scientists, and they can be integrated into nearly any analytical method or approach.

 ## Questions